arnavgautam/TreeHacks2015/HOLs/HOL-PHPAppsAzureWebSites-OSX/HOL.md

 	_Deploying the Web Site using GIT_

-	>Deployment credentials are other than the account associated with your Windows Azure subscription and are valid for use with all Windows Azure web sites associated with your subscription.
+	>Deployment credentials are other than the account associated with your Windows Azure subscription and are valid for use with all Windows Azure Websites associated with your subscription.
 If you don't know your deployment credentials you can easily reset them using the management portal.
 Open the web site **Dashboard** page and click the **Reset deployment credentials** link.
 Provide a new password and click OK.

 	>
 	>![Entering the username and password](images/deployment-credentials.png?raw=true "Setting the user name and password")